Unthrottled/ultra-marathon/content/accomplishments/theperfecttheme.md

 Just converting one subject required a tremendous amount of effort.
 Something I learned when staring at other peoples art at a micro-level detail, is that nobody is perfect.
-I have learned that nobody draws in perfect Bezier curves, and getting perspective right is also hard for other artists.
+I have learned that nobody draws in perfect Bézier curves, and getting perspective right is also hard for other artists.
 They just do a better job at hiding the inconsistencies.

 <details>
 <summary>Vectorization Progression (click to expand)</summary>